Algorithmic solvability of the lifting-extension problem: Computing homotopy classes of maps

-where the group on the right is the cohomology group of the complex of equivariant cochains $C_*^\ef(X,A)\to\pi$ on the effective chain complex of $(X,A)$ and the last isomorphism comes from effective homology of $(X,A)$.

-It is possible to represent elements of these groups by algorithms that compute the respective (equivariant) simplicial maps or equivariant cocycles -- since it is possible to transform one such representing algorithm into another, this follows from the above isomorphisms and the case of $H^\thedim_G(X,A;\pi)^\ef$, where any cocycle is computable.
-Thus, the set of homotopy classes can be computed as the cohomology group of

-using a Smith normal form algorithm -- it is a cochain complex of finitely generated abelian groups.
-The algorithm also gives the required generators.
-Any homotopy class is expressed as a combination of the chosen generators by translating to the right-hand side of the above isomorphism and using the output of the Smith normal form algorithm. \end{proof}

-\heading{An exact sequence relating consecutive pointed stable stages} To promote the semi-effective structure on $[X,\Pnew]^A_B$ to a fully effective one, we will apply Lemma~\ref{l:ses} to a certain exact sequence relating two consecutive stable stages of the Moore--Postnikov tower.
-Thus, again, we assume that $\thedim\leq 2\theconn$, that $\Pnew\to B$ has a zero section $\onew$, and that $\fn$ takes values on this zero section.
-Defining the zero section of $\Pold$ to be $B\xra{\onew}\Pnew\xra{\pn}\Pold$, and denoting it for simplicity also by $\oold$, these assumptions will apply also to $\Pold$.
+\heading{Exact sequence relating consecutive stable stages} To promote the semi-effective group structure on $[X,\Pnew]^A_B$ to a fully effective one, we will apply Lemma~\ref{l:ses} to a certain exact sequence relating two consecutive stable stages of the Moore--Postnikov tower.
+The sequence involves the groups $[X,\Ln]^A_B$ and $[X,\Kn]^A_B$, where the fixed restrictions are the zero map $A \to \Ln$ and the composite $\delta \qn \fn \colon A \to \Kn$.

-The description of $\Pnew$ in the definition of a Moore--Postnikov tower as a pullback is classical and is also useful for the actual construction of the tower.
-For the upcoming computations, it has a major disadvantage, though -- the spaces appearing in the pullback square are not spaces over $B$.
-This is easily corrected by replacing the Eilenberg--MacLane space by the product $\Kn=B\times K(\pin,\thedim+1)$ and the ``path space'' by $\En=B\times E(\pin,\thedim)$.
-Denoting by $\kn$ the fibrewise Postnikov invariant, i.e.\ the map whose first component is the projection $\psiold\col\Pold\to B$ and the second component is the original (non-fibrewise) Postnikov invariant $\knp$, we obtain another pullback square